Barbara Frischmuth: Life and career

 Before publishing her own works, she translated the diary of Anna Novac, written in a concentration camp.
 Her 1968 debut novel, Die Klosterschule (The Convent School) (1968), was a success.
 Its theme is the narrow atmosphere of a convent school, seen by a girl critical of an oppressive education.
 It also showed feminist aspects, which became a continued topic in her work.
 Criticism of authorities and openness for foreign cultures also remained themes.
 Twice in her life she wrote a trilogy of novels, the Sternwieser-Trilogie in the 1970s and the Demeter-Trilogie in the 1980s.
 She travelled for readings to England and North America, being writer in residence both at the Oberlin College in Ohio in 1976 and at the Washington University in St. Louis in 1987.
-She lectured poetry at the Ludwig Maximilian University of Munich in 1990, with her course titled "Traum der Literatur – Literatur des Traums", about dreams in poetry.
+She lectured poetry at LMU Munich in 1990, with her course titled "Traum der Literatur – Literatur des Traums", about dreams in poetry.

 She was active in her hometown, for example as co-leader of the Literaturmuseum.
 In the 2000s she authored a set of garden books, in addition to other works.
 In her lecture "Natur und die Versuche, ihr mit Sprache beizukommen" (Nature and the attempts to come to terms with it through language), she argued that humans are just one of many species on Earth and should not presume to rule over others, a longstanding position that influenced many of her later works.